Bright Debris Disk Candidates Observed with AKARI/Far-Infrared Surveyor (FIS): Properties of Debris Disks and Host Stars

-where \textit{N} is the total number of grains in the disk and $a$ and $\rho$ are the radius and density of a typical grain.
+where \textit{N} is the total number of grains in the disk, $a$ and $\rho$ are the mass weighted average radius and density of grains.
 For an optically thin dusty ring/shell of characteristic radius \textit{R},

 Then,